kousuke-nakano/jQMC/README.md

 # jQMC
 **jQMC** is an ab initio quantum Monte Carlo (QMC) simulation package developed entirely from scratch using `Python` and `JAX`.
 Originally designed for molecular systems—with future extensions planned for periodic systems—**jQMC** implements two well-established QMC algorithms: Variational Monte Carlo (VMC) and a robust and efficient variant of Diffusion Monte Carlo algorithm known as Lattice Regularized Diffusion Monte Carlo (LRDMC).
+By leveraging `JAX’s` just-in-time (`jit`) compilation and vectorized mapping (`vmap`) functionalities, `jQMC` achieves high-performance computations **especially on GPUs and TPUs** while remaining portable across CPUs, GPUs, and TPUs.

 What sets **jQMC** apart: